-*Arnica montana: Arnica contains sesquiterpene lactones which are known to reduce inflammation and decrease pain, additionally, the properties in arnica are contributors in reducing inflammation by dispersing fluids that build up in bruised and injured tissue.
+Arnica contains sesquiterpene lactones which are known to reduce inflammation and decrease pain.
+Additionally, the properties in arnica montana are contributors in reducing inflammation by dispersing fluids that build up in bruised and injured tissue.
 Arnica helps to reduces swelling and relieves pain after injury and muscle strain.

 Most commonly used for treating wounds, bruises and injuries.
 Anti-bacterial and anti-inflammatory qualities help reduce pain and swelling while improving wound healing.
 Arnica has also been used as a tobacco substitute and another of its names is mountain tobacco, or “smokeherb”.

-Treats: arthritis, burns, ulcers, eczema, bruising, acne, muscle exhaustion, altitude sickness, sprains, fractures, painful joints, sore muscles,
+Arthritis, burns, ulcers, eczema, bruising, acne, muscle exhaustion, altitude sickness, sprains, fractures, painful joints, sore muscles

 - Put dry flowers and leaves into a clean glass jar.

 - Add 1-2 cups of oil (choose a pure oil, for example a Shea, an almond, an aloe, or a olive oil, and be sure it’s organic)